klangs34/employee-directory/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This app is ideal for the employer who needs routine access to employee information.
+The site currently uses an available API to see the list of employees.
+The list allows the user to sort and/or search by employee name.

 ## User Story

 As a user, I want to be able to view my entire employee directory at once so that I have quick access to their information.